 - Product Carousel™ is about developing the product-market fit over time.

 - Customer Carousel™ is about developing the customer-product fit over time.

 - Growth Carousel™ is about developing the strategy to grow over time.

 PETER DRUCKER: PURPOSE OF BUSINESS

-Despite Peter Drucker suggestion that “The purpose of business is to create and keep a customer”, few companies actually have a customer retention strategy ─ even though an increase of 5% retention rate raises profitability by 25-95% (Harvard).
+Despite Peter Drucker‘s suggestion that “The purpose of business is to create and keep a customer”, few companies actually have a customer retention strategy ─ even though an increase of a mere 5% of the customer retention rate could raise profitability by as much as 25-95% (Harvard).

 And: “Because the purpose of business is to create a customer, the business enterprise has two – and only two – basic functions: marketing and innovation.
 Marketing and innovation produce results; all the rest are costs.”